pfmiles/pfmiles.github.com/source/_posts/2012-08-04-dropincc-dot-java-the-ultimate-tool-to-create-dsls-in-java.markdown

 * Due to some LL(\*) analysis issues, 'Non-LL regular' exceptions may be thrown when it encounters some special case of grammar rules.
 This must be fixed soon.

 There is a more practical **Hello World** example which implements a full-featured calculator in the quick start guide of dropincc.java.
 On its project [home page](https://github.com/pfmiles/dropincc.java).
 Go and check out there if you like.

-I created a [forum](http://dropincc-java.1068093.n5.nabble.com/) for dropincc.java, interested people could discuss about it in the forum.
-And you are welcomed to subscribe to the mailing list(there's a how to guide in the forum about subscribe to the mailing list).